 Mark has rejoined the Heart Institute after serving as a a clinical site manager of global research operations at PAREXEL.
 During his tenure at the Heart Institute from 2012 to 2016, Mark played a key role in the Heart Institute Research Committee, which he helped establish to ensure that the appropriate infrastructure existed to support the research endeavors of faculty, staff, external sponsors and donors.
 Additionally, he was instrumental in fostering collaborations between the Heart Institute and the UC San Diego Cardiac Mechanics Group, the Pediatric Heart Transplant Study, the Congenital Heart Surgeons’ Society and the Pediatric Heart Network.
-Mark earned his Bachelor of Art in biology and chemistry at the University of San Diego and his Master’s in Business Administration (with an emphasis in healthcare management) at the University of Phoenix.
+Mark earned his Bachelor of Arts in biology and chemistry at the University of San Diego and his Master of Business Administration (with an emphasis in healthcare management) at the University of Phoenix.
 He is currently completing a professional certificate program through UC San Diego in clinical trials design and management.

 Dr. Hegde’s research interests include in-vitro measurement of the safety of devices for interventional MRI, development of catheters and in-vitro testing of their suitability for interventional MRI, device implantation under XMR, catheter tracking under MRI, image guidance of cardiac interventions, 3-D printing, virtual reality and computational modeling of complex congenital heart disease.

-Dr. Ratnayaka’s research includes diagnostic MRI, MRI catheterization, X-ray fused with MRI (XFM,) MRI-guided intervention and MRI device innovation.
+Dr. Ratnayaka’s research includes diagnostic MRI, MRI catheterization, X-Ray fused with MRI (XFM,) MRI-guided intervention and MRI device innovation.